Today In History

 December 31 in History

 Your birthday shares the stage with stories that shaped the world.
-Born on this day: Donald Trump, George C. Marshall, and Elizabeth Arden.
+Born on this day: George C. Marshall, Elizabeth Arden, and John Allen Muhammad.

 Edison Lights the World: Incandescent Light Debuts